kumar1987an/Python_Sept2021_Tutorials/Advanced/3_classes/explanation.md

 &nbsp;

-### A class is a blueprint for how something should be defined.
+### A class is a blueprint to play around with the objects and methods to define the data and its construct.

 &nbsp;